Texas Dealer License Renewal— GDN, Bond, & CE on a 2-Year Cycle

 Will a prior bond claim affect my Texas dealer renewal?

 Possibly.
 A paid claim against your prior bond does not automatically disqualify you from renewal, but it does two things: first, your next surety will likely charge a higher premium (or require collateral) because you are now a higher-risk principal.
-Second, TxDMV may flag the renewal for review if the claim involved consumer fraud, title issues, or tag misuse.
+Second, TxDMV may flag the renewal for review if the claim involved consumer fraud, title issues, or plate misuse.
 Resolve and document any open claims before you submit renewal — unresolved claims are a common denial trigger.

 Related Texas Dealer Resources